craigbarnes/dte/README.md

 Contact
 -------

+Questions and patches may be sent by email, to the address printed by:

+    echo ofmisnmfbqgzdfchcbamilkoca | tr zka-hm-t @.m-ta-h

-Questions and patches may be sent by email to <craigbarnes@protonmail.com>, although GitLab [issue reports] and [merge requests] are usually preferred, when possible.
+...although GitLab [issue reports] and [merge requests] are preferred, when possible.

 For general discussion, we also have a `#dte` channel on the [Libera.Chat]